Alfresco/alfresco-ng2-components/docs/document-list.component.md

 This column is used to display a clickable location link pointing to the parent path of the node.

+**Important note**:

+_For granular permissions, the Location Column may or may not render link location_

 You are going to use it with custom navigation or when displaying content from the sources like:

 - Sites